6 Tips to Help Your Startup Gain Global Recognition

 Instead of setting up a full-fledged human resources operation, you can consider hiring a team through an employer of record.

-An employer of record is a third-party organization that offers services like payroll, taxation, employee visa, insurance, and employee benefits.
+An employer of record is a third-party organization that offers services like payroll, taxation, employee visa, insurance (for instance, car insurance or a health insurance), and employee benefits.
 Thus, it eliminates the risk of violating local employment laws and saves money.

 You can hire a local accountant and/or lawyer to help with local regulations and laws, such as tax, compliance, and regulatory reporting.